-(a) Subsequent to Octore 17, 2025, tais intrologies to an instruction Mortgage Loan anisot. (b) The Mortgages accrue and pay interest based on the full Construction Mortgage Loan anisot. (c) The Mortgages accrue and pay interest based on the full Construction Mortgage Loan anisot. (d) The Mortgages accrue and pay interest based on the full Construction Mortgage Loan anisot. (e) The Mortgages pay an interest rate of 1% and the balance of the interest rate is accrued and deferred.
-These Mortgages pay an interest passed is accrued and deferred.
-These Mortgages acrue and pays and interest rate of the Mortgages of the Mortgages of the Development has made the Mandatory Prepayment and the outstanding principal balance of the Mortgage Loan is now the Anticipated Permanent Mortgage Loan amount but the loan has not converted to a permanent mortgage loan. (e) The Construction Mortgage Loan for each of these Developments is a one-third participation interest in a larger mortgage loan (in the aggregate total amount of approximately \$1,130,375,869 for all three loans), the other two-thirds participation interest in which is (i) funded by and owned by a construction lender other than the
+(5) The Mortgages accrue and pay interest based on the full Construction Mortgage Loan amount.

+(6) The Mortgages avare ann pay interest rate of 1% and the balance of the interest rate is accrued and deferred.
+These Mortgages are prepayable any time after the expiration of the Construction LOC.

+(7) The Mortgagor of the Development has made the Mandatory Prepayment and the outstanding principal balance of the Mortgage Loans is now the Anticipated Permanent Mortgage Loan amount but the loan has not converted to a permanent mortgage loan.

+(8) The Construction Mortgage Loan for each of these Developments is a one-third participation interest in a larger mortgage loan (in the aggregate total amount of approximately \$1,130,375,869 for all three loans), the other two-thirds participation interest in which is (i) funded by and owned by a construction lender other than the

 Corporation and (ii) not pledged under the General Resolution.
-Following completion of rehabilitation of the applicable Development, each such Construction Morgage Loan is expected to repaid from the proceeds of a permanent loan expected to be originated by the Corporation and insured under the FHA Risk-Sharing Program.
+Following completion of rehabilitation of the applicable Development, each such Construction Mortgage Loan is expected to repaid from the proceeds of a permanent loan expected to be originated by the Corporation and insured under the General Resolution.
+Following completion of rehabilitation of the applicable Development, each such Construction Mortgage Loan is expected to repaid from the proceeds of a permanent loan expected to be originated by the Corporation and insured under the FHA Risk-Sharing Program.
 Such permanent mortgage loans are not expected to be pledged under the General Resolution but are expected to be funded with proceeds of the sale of participation interests therein to the Federal Financing Bank.

-Permanent morgage toms are no expected to be proged under the central reasonant on the expected to be named with proceeds to the state of particle (10) See "THE PROGRAM - Mortgage Loans - General".
+(9) See "THE PROGRAM - Mortgage Loans - General".

+(10) The Mortgagor of this Development has received a Notice of Violation/Default of its 236 Contract from HUD because of its low inspection rating.

 (11) Wells Fargo Bank, National Association, as a representative of a syndicate of banks, will provide cash collateral as Bond proceeds are advanced.

 (12) This development has experienced delays.
-The Corporation is working with the Mortgager and expects to convert to permanent financing in 2024.
+The Corporation is working with the Mortgagor and expects to convert to permanent financing in 2024.